MohammedAlsaedi2000/SM_Week-2_Task-1/README.md

 # SM_Week-2_Task-1
-Arduino servo code to simulate Robot walk
+Arduino servo code to simulate Robot walk.
+But this one shows real movement just like as if the robot legs are walking.

 The following code shows the sequence movement of each servo as if it is walking:
 ---------------------------------------------------------------------------------------------------------------------------------------